Brunnian exotic surface links in the 4-ball: Infinitely many exotic surface links

 \begin{proof} This follows immediately from Proposition~\ref{prop:getdisks} and Lemma~\ref{lemma:when-rim-surgery-doesnt-change-anything}. \end{proof}

-In order to apply Lemma~\ref{lem:effectofrim} and obstruct smooth isotopy rel.\ boundary, we must show that the map $F_{B^4,L}:\widehat{\HFK}(\emptyset)\to\widehat{\HFK}(S^3,\partial \S)$ is nonvanishing.
-We will achieve this by obtaining a strongly quasipositive surface from $\S$, even though $\S$ itself is {\emph{not}} strongly quasipositive (since $S_2$ is not).
+In order to apply Lemma~\ref{lem:effectofrim} and obstruct smooth isotopy rel.\ boundary of the surface links, we must show that the map $F_{B^4,L}:\widehat{\HFK}(\emptyset)\to\widehat{\HFK}(S^3,\partial \S)$ is nonvanishing.
+We achieve this by obtaining a strongly quasipositive surface from $\S$, even though $\S$ itself is {\emph{not}} strongly quasipositive (since $S_2$ is not).

-\begin{proposition} Let $S$ be the connected surface obtained from $L$ by attaching $S_2$ and $S_1$ via the band depicted in Figure~\ref{fig:infinitefamilyband} $($left$)$. $($Push the interior of the resulting surface into $B^4$ to obtain a properly embedded surface$)$.
-Then $S$ is smoothly isotopic to the standard genus one Seifert surface for $\Wh_+(\Wh_+(K))$ $($with interior pushed slightly into $B^4)$. \end{proposition}
+\begin{proposition} Let $S$ be the connected surface obtained from $\Sigma$ by attaching $S_2$ and $S_1$ via the band depicted in the left of Figure~\ref{fig:infinitefamilyband} $($with interior pushed slightly into $B^4)$. $S$ is smoothly isotopic to the standard genus one Seifert surface for $\Wh_+(\Wh_+(K))$ $($with interior pushed slightly into $B^4)$. \end{proposition}

-\begin{proof} In Figure~\ref{fig:infinitefamilyisotopy}, we isotope $S$ to see $\partial S=\Wh_+(\Wh_+(K))$.
+\begin{proof} In Figure~\ref{fig:infinitefamilyisotopy}, we isotope $S$ to see $\partial S=\Wh_+(\Wh_+(K))$ (see also Figure \ref{fig:whwhk}).
 The surface $S$ is embedded in $B^4$ with four index-1 and three index-0 points with respect to the standard radial height function on $B^4$.
 The index-1 points are flattened and drawn as bands attached to $\partial S$; surgering $\partial S$ along these bands yields a 3--component unlink.
-Moreover, two of these bands ($b_1$ and $b_2$, as labeled) lie on the standard genus one Seifert surface for $\Wh_+(\Wh_+(K))$.
+Moreover, two of these bands, labeled $b_1$ and $b_2$, lie on the standard genus one Seifert surface for $\Wh_+(\Wh_+(K))$.
 After surgering $\partial S$ along these bands, we obtain an unknot with two trivial bands attached.
-We conclude that the remaining two bands, i.e.\ index-1 points of $S$, can be removed via isotopy of $S$.
+We conclude that the remaining two bands (i.e.\ index-1 points of $S$) can be removed via isotopy of $S$.
 Thus, $S$ is isotopic to the standard genus one Seifert surface for $\Wh_+(\Wh_+(K))$. \end{proof}

-\begin{corollary} The map $F_{B^4,L}\colon \widehat{\HFK}(\emptyset)\to\widehat{\HFK}(S^3,\partial L)$ is nonvanishing. \end{corollary}
+\begin{corollary} The map $F_{B^4,\Sigma}\colon \widehat{\HFK}(\emptyset)\to\widehat{\HFK}(S^3,\partial \Sigma)$ is nonvanishing. \end{corollary}